panosstav/panosstav/README.md

 💻 I am a developer from Greece.

-🎓 My diploma (joint degree) is in Naval Architecture & Marine Engineering at the National Technical University of Athens.
+🎓 My diploma (joint degree BEng & MEng) is in Naval Architecture & Marine Engineering at the National Technical University of Athens.

 Diploma Thesis Title: "Operational Assessment of Marine Power Generators Using Data"